CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 #### Images

-We also currently support the addition of images related to videos and their contributions to use in the website.
+We also currently support the addition of images related to videos and their showcase to use in the website.

 ```
 [videos|journeys]